ThoughtSpot: Technology

 ThoughtSpot allows for non-technical individuals to conduct a self-service data analysis search.
 The company introduced ThoughtSpot Monitor, a tool that monitors information for changing patterns or trends, in 2019 as part of its ThoughtSpot 6 software.
 ThoughtSpot's software comes with connectors called SpotApps that are each designed to integrate with different cloud services.

 ThoughtSpot's software can analyze data from sources like Snowflake and Databricks, and integrates with the Google Cloud Platform and Amazon Web Services.
 It also offers an analytics software product designed for Google's data warehouse service, BigQuery.

 As of February 2021, ThoughtSpot was working on integrations with Microsoft Azure in a joint development agreement with Microsoft.

-ThoughtSpot also has a product for developing interactive self-service analytics tools.

-Recognition

-In 2016, ThoughtSpot was named a "Cool Vendor in Analytics" by Gartner.
-In 2017, the company announced that it was included on Gartner Magic Quadrant for Business Intelligence and Analytics Platforms report.
-Later, Gartner included ThoughtSpot in the leaders quadrant for Analytics and BI platforms for the years 2019 and 2020.
-ThoughtSpot was included in Red Herring's "Top 100 North American Companies" list.
+Its ThoughtSpot Everywhere self-service analytics tools were introduced in 2021.

+In July 2025, the company launched its agentic MCP server, Spotter, an AI agent for BI analytics.